ska-sa/katgpucbf/doc/benchmarking.rst

 this.

-With all the requirements in place, change to the :file:`scratch/benchmarks` directory and run :program:`./benchmark_fgpu.py`.
+With all the requirements in place, change to the :file:`scratch/benchmarks` directory and run :program:`./benchmark_fgpu.py` or :program:`./benchmark_xbgpu.py`.
 There are some options you may need:

 .. option:: -n <N>

    Set the number of engines to run simultaneously.
-The benchmark has been developed for values 1 and 4, and may need further tuning to effectively test other values.
+The benchmark has been developed for values 1, 2 and 4, and may need further tuning to effectively test other values.

 .. option:: --image <image>